 - I would like to submit more than one application for a single site ID.
 Is this OK?

-Yes, as long as you don’t exceed $100,000 per year you can stage your applications, or submit one through your HVAC contractor and one through your Lighting Contractor as an example.
+Yes, if you don’t exceed $25,000 per year you can stage your applications, or submit one through your HVAC contractor and one through your Lighting Contractor as an example.

 - I have a property with two buildings each with a unique site ID can I combine them into one application?

 No, in this case 2 separate applications will be required – one for each site ID.